 Editor:

-Illustration featuring a car for Best Cars & Trucks feature
+Illustration of a car for Money's Best Cars of 2025

 Full-size SUVs — three-row behemoths that rule the road — are popular with drivers hauling people, pets or large equipment.

-Some models carry seven people, and some can haul eight.
-They’re adept at handling a variety of terrain and weather conditions, as well as family road trips.
+Some models carry seven people, and others can even haul eight.
+Large SUVs are adept at handling a variety of terrain and weather conditions, as well as family road trips.
 (Some can even tow a trailer or boat.)
 The downsides are that they can cost a lot to fuel up, be difficult to maneuver in tight spaces and feel lumbering on the highway.

-We tested dozens of the latest models for performance, comfort, technology and everyday usability.
-One model in particular stood out from the pack in several categories.
+Using a step-by-step methodology, we tested dozens of the latest models for performance, comfort, technology and everyday usability.
 Below are our top choices, as well as their pros, cons and key specs.

-(If you’re interested in a broader look at the new vehicle marketplace, check out our full list of the Best Cars & Trucks of 2024.)
+(If you’re interested in a broader look at the new vehicle marketplace, check out our full list of the Best Cars of 2025.)

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer